LukasFibiger/Targito-Tag-For-SGTM/README.md

 # Targito-Tag-For-SGTM
-Tag for Targito system - full version
+Tag for Targito system - full version, all options.